Get insider access

 Edge

 There are three different settings for the local dimming feature.
 Adjusting this setting adjusts how quickly the backlight reacts to fast-moving objects, but the difference between settings isn't very noticeable.
-The 'Faster' setting delivers the best results overall, but zone transitions can be very distracting with this setting, especially in very dark scenes with small, bright objects.
-Lower settings average out the backlight across more zones, which is a bit more distracting in very dark scenes, but the zone transitions aren't as noticeable.
+The 'Faster' setting delivers the best results overall, but zone transitions are very distracting with this setting.
+The less aggressive settings average out the backlight across more zones, so the zone transitions aren't as noticeable, but there's more blooming.

 7.9